mcraig-ibme/visdex/README.md

 highlight certain properties (TODO: expand that, document the colours in the dashboard, and document them here).
-The filter box allows the user to input the maximum percentage of rows in a column that are allowed to be missing (?or NA) before the column is removed from the later (?summary) analysis.
+The filter box allows the user to input the maximum percentage of rows in a column that are allowed to be missing (?or NA) before the column is removed from all the later analysis.

 ### Correlation heatmap
-Displays the correlation matrix between all filtered columns as a heatmap.
+Displays the correlation matrix between all columns as a heatmap.
 Hover over items to view the Pearson correlation coefficient and p-value for that pair.
 Use the dropdown to select/deselect columns to display, and use the clusters input to select the number of clusters to separate the columns into.
 The clustering method used is Agglomerative Hierarchical Clustering: